Vikatanitamba

 Vikatanitamba (before the 9th century) was a Sanskrit woman poet, noted for her simple and elegant verse, frequently with erotic elements.

 Origin

 The name vikaTanitamba means one with hideous buttocks (vikaTa=horrible, nitamba=buttock) - and appears self-referentially in one of her verses.
 Such appellations were common for women poets in the classical era (e.g. jaghanachapala - quick thighs).

 Poetry

 Her verse comes to us from several anthologies - Sarngadhara Paddhati, compiled by Sarangadhara, 1363); Subhashita-ratna-kosha (a.k.a.
-Kavindravachana samuchhaya), compiled by Vidyakara in the 12th century; Saduktikarnamrita; and Subhasitavali.
+Kavindravachana samuchhaya), compiled by Vidyakara in the 12th century; Saduktikarnamrita compiled by Shridharadasa; and Subhasitavali compiled by Vallabhadeva.